cnb0/learning-k8s/k8s.io/03-k8s.tasks/k8s.monitoring-logging-debugging.md

                          - Confirm hairpin-mode is set to hairpin-veth or promiscuous-bridge
                              $ ps auxw | grep kubelet
                                 Confirm the effective hairpin-mode.
 To do this, you'll have to look at kubelet log
+- k8s  debugging/troubleshooting networking

+            - Make sure you’re connecting to the service’s cluster IP from within the cluster, not from the outside.
+            - Don’t bother pinging the service IP to figure out if the service is accessible (remember, the service’s cluster IP is a virtual IP and pinging it will never work).
+            - if you’ve defined a readiness probe, make sure it’s succeeding; otherwise the pod won’t be part of the service.
+            - To confirm that a pod is part of the service, examine the corresponding Endpoints object with kubectl get endpoints.
+            - If you’re trying to access the service through its FQDN or a part of it (for example, myservice.mynamespace.svc.cluster.local or myservice.mynamespace) and it doesn’t work,   see if you can access it using its cluster IP instead of the FQDN.
+            - Check whether you’re connecting to the port exposed by the service and not the target port.
+            - Try connecting to the pod IP directly to confirm your pod is accepting connections on the correct port.
+            - If you can’t even access your app through the pod’s IP, make sure your app isn’t only binding to localhost.

 - Developing and debugging services locally
                   -  Try telepresence : https://www.telepresence.io/tutorials/kubernetes